 Example: Cambio, cambió

-The two words have the same diphthong (i+o).
-However the accent or most important part of the word is different in the two words:
+The two words have the same diphthong (i+o) -in both cases, the letter O is pronounced with more emphasis than the letter I. However most important part of the word (accent) is different in the two words:

 But this isn’t the point of this post.
 If you want to read more on how to accent Spanish words, click on the link.

-Now you know that Spanish diphthongs always have two written vowels, but how can you recognize that those two vowels should be pronounced in the same syllable?
+Now you know that Spanish diphthongs always have two written vowels and that you should identify them (open/close) but how can you recognize that those two vowels should be pronounced in the same syllable?

-All the Spanish diphthongs have, at least, one closed vowel without accent mark (i, u).
+All the Spanish diphthongs have, at least, one close vowel without accent mark (i, u).
 All of them.
 The other vowel can be any.